 Annual Budget: Budgeting the Gross Margin

 The gross margin concept is extremely important in that it allows a business to understand how much business must be done in order to breakeven.
 Using the gross margin approach a business owner can analyze his pricing strategy in order to determine if and how much profit can be made based on the current capacity of his firm (i.e. number of people and assets).
 The gross margin must be budgeted for depending on the service line (i.e. lawn care, maintenance, irrigation, etc.).
 Each service line will have a different gross margin.
-For more on gross margins see my article “Why Gross Margins Matter” Landscape Management, October 2014 p 78.
+For more on gross margins see my article “Why Gross Margins Matter” in Landscape Management.

 Timing of Revenue and Expenditures